NickCraver/StackExchange.Exceptional/docs/Settings.md

 **`EnableLogging()`**: Re-enabled all error logging.

-Here are the available settings in shorthand beneath `Settings`, e.g. `Notifiers` is `Settings.Current.Notifiers`.
+Here are the available settings in shorthand beneath `Settings`, e.g. `Notifiers` is `Exceptional.Settings.Notifiers`.

 ### Top Level
 **ApplicationName** (`string`): This is the name of the application.
 It's logged with every exception and is used as the unique name in your logging store.
 For example, 20 apps can all have different application names and share the same SQL database.
 Tip: [Opserver](https://github.com/opserver/Opserver) can display all of them, this is the dashboard we use to see the entire network at Stack Overflow.
 Usage: